 Preface

-The information age brought new possibilities to improve the learning process, which can complement the traditional lectures and homeworks.
-With a clear impact in engineering, it is the era in which ITU and other standardization bodies opened access to many of their documents and there are several interesting open source and open hardware projects to help learning through practice.
-Hence, this book suggests several practical applications for which open source tools (Octave, GNU Radio, GSM projects, etc.) and low cost hardware (USRP, DVB-T dongle, HackRF peripherals, etc.) are key ingredients.
+The information age brought new possibilities to improve the learning process.
+Hence, this book suggests several practical applications for which open source tools (Octave, etc.) and low cost hardware (DVB-T dongles, etc.) are key ingredients.

-Because there are so many good and comprehensive textbooks on the subject, I took the route of leaving out topics that are often part of classical courses in favor of including topics that I observe being required when building modern systems such as software defined radios.
-The choices were biased by my experience in research and development projects with companies such as Ericsson, Brasilsat and Comunix, which substantially influenced my teaching.
+There is a well-known exploration versus exploitation tradeoff when defining the contents of a book, especially given that DSP is a broad area.
+Because there are so many good and comprehensive textbooks on the subject, I took the route of leaving out topics that are often part of classical courses in favor of including topics that I observe being required when building modern systems such as software defined radios and artificial intelligence applications.
+The choices were biased by my experience in research and development projects with several companies, which substantially influenced my teaching.
 Hence, the book aims at self-taught readers with a bias towards practice.
-It does not claim to be a textbook or the ideal reading for those preparing for exams.

 This book benefits from free and open source.
 Accordingly, software developed for the book was made available at the book web site http://www.aldebaro.ufpa.br.
 Even the figures can be reproduced by the reader with the provided source code.
-Both Mathwork’s Matlab and Octave are capable of running most of the code.
+Besides Python, both Mathwork’s Matlab and Octave are capable of running most of the code.
 Matlab’s object-oriented programming (OOP) and specific toolboxes that hide important details were avoided.
 The intention is to motivate the reader to understand and develop his/her own software, not to become familiar with a library or GUI.
-This strategy also allowed to make most of the code compliant with both Octave and Matlab.
-The scripts that run only on one of them were organized in specific directories.
+This strategy also allowed to make most of the code compliant with both Octave and Matlab, or Python.

 Because URLs significantly change over time, instead of listing them in this printed copy, all references identified by [url], such as [ urlFMitu] (a unique identifier following the prefix url), are organized (and kept updated) at the book web site.